ARSTAR cultured marble manufacturing facility

 The non-porous gel coat is the same family of marine-grade polymer used in boat hulls and laboratory benchtops.
 It blocks moisture, resists the chemicals found in routine bathroom cleaning, and meets the durability requirements of CSA B45.5 (the Canadian plumbing fixture standard) and IAPMO Z124 (the U.S. counterpart).
 Both standards govern impact resistance, structural integrity, color stability, and chemical resistance for plastic plumbing fixtures.

 Compared to engineered stone (quartz), cultured marble is up to 50% less expensive at wholesale volume and is the only material that can be cast as a single piece with an integral bowl — eliminating the seam between countertop and sink that is the most common failure point in hotel bathrooms.
 Compared to solid surface (Corian), cultured marble offers a similar non-porous gel coat finish at materially lower cost.
-ARSTAR has manufactured non porous bathroom vanity tops in Monterrey, Mexico since 2002 and ships full truckload (FTL) orders to distributors and contractors across the United States and Canada from Laredo, Texas, with standard lead times of 2-4 weeks.
+According to the National Kitchen & Bath Association, engineered and cast surface materials are the fastest-growing segment of the B2B vanity top market because of the combination of durability, consistency, and groutless installation they deliver.

 Ready to Specify?